takenobu-hs/haskell-numeric-highlight/README.md

  * **Fast version**:
    Pattern matching is approximate, but the response of the editor is fast.
  * **Exact version**:
    Pattern matching is accurate.
-You can check the lexers on the editor in real time without compiling.
+You can check the lexers on your editor in real time without compiling.

 Contents
 --------